The cutoff wall: St. Anthony Falls' hidden hazard

 The consequences of a cutoff wall failure and falls collapse would be dramatic.

-Upstream water levels could drop too low to supply crucial water supply intakes that serve Minneapolis, St. Paul and several suburbs.
+Upstream water levels could drop too low to supply crucial drinking water supply intakes that serve Minneapolis, St. Paul and several suburbs.
 The water supply for 1 million Twin Cities residents, hospitals, schools and even fire hydrants could dry up within a few days.

 The river bottom's collapse would also threaten roads and bridges, including the Third Avenue bridge, which sits just upstream of the falls near the edge of the limestone layer.
 Should the structures holding up the falls fail, the collapsing falls would erode away these last feet of limestone.